 (Renal Colic; Renal Lithiasis; Nephrolithiasis; Renal Calculi)

-Kidney stones are pieces of a stone or crystal-like material.
+Kidney stones are formed from crystal-like substance.
 These stones form inside the kidneys or other parts of the urinary tract.
-The kidneys remove waste from the body.
-They also balance the water and electrolyte content in the blood by filtering salt and water.

 There are several types of kidney stones: